Skip to content

 Mapping Literary London Event Recap

-On November 6th, 2023, the NULab for Texts, Maps, and Networks hosted a hybrid event located at the University College London’s European Institute entitled “Mapping Literary London with Memory Mapper,” with presenters Dr. Tim Beasley-Murray and Duncan Hay.
+On November 6th, 2023, the NULab for Digital Humanities and Computational Social Science hosted a hybrid event located at the University College London’s European Institute entitled “Mapping Literary London with Memory Mapper,” with presenters Dr. Tim Beasley-Murray and Duncan Hay.
 Dr. Tim Beasley-Murray is an Associate Professor in European Thought and Culture at UCL and Duncan Hay is a Technical Developer at UCL.
 Beasley-Murray and Hay discussed the “The Memory Map Toolkit” within the context of their specific project, “Lost and Found: Mapping European Literary London,” and its potential applications for other research projects and for teaching.
 The Memory Map Toolkit is an open-source web application for creating interactive maps for heritage, history, and tourism; it can serve any project or research goal that aims to combine rich media content with an interactive map.
 The Toolkit was built and is maintained by the Barlett Centre for Advanced Spatial Analysis, University College London, and is developed in collaboration with the Survey of London, and the Space Syntax Laboratory, and the writer and artist is Rachel Lichtenstein.

 Beasley-Murray and Hay characterized this toolkit as “the gift that keeps on giving.”
 Their interactive “Lost and Found” map dually serves as a source for public outreach and academic engagement, boasting 70+ entries of specific texts and over 20 European languages.
 The initial goal of the project was to “trace European literary encounters with London” throughout its varied roles as a place of refuge, a hub of culture, a center for tourism, a site of economic migration, and an empire—with all the past and present complexities attached to these many roles.
 Overall, the map seeks to engage spatially with history, and to do so without recognizing the “British coordinates of power” by including many different perspectives, not limited to British literary London.
 In pursuing this project, Beasley-Murray and Hay sought to excavate the literary traces that European writers have left throughout the city, across time periods, cultures, and imaginations.